-As of April 30, 2009, we had additional borrowing capacity of \$63.3 million under our revolving credit facility, net of standby letters of credit issued, and \$10.0 million under our unsecured bank line of credit immediately available to us for general corporate purposes, \$29.7 million under extended vendor terms for purchases of inventory and \$54.0 million in commitments available to ur QSPE to finance the purchase of eligible customer receivables.
-In addition to the \$63.3 million currently available under the revolving credit facility, an additional \$65.2 million will become available as we grow the balance of eligible customer receivables retained by us and total eligible inventory balances.
-One of the banks in the revolving credit facility anticipates that its capital ratios will be below those prescribed by federal regulators, which could impact its ability to fund future borrowing requests by us.
-At April 30, 2009, there was approximately \$15.3 million of remaining capacity under the bank's commitment in our revolving credit facility.
-The principal payments received on receivables held by us and by the QSPE, which averaged approximately \$40 million per month during the three months ended April 30, 2009, will also be available each month to fund new receivables generated.
-The weighted average interest rate on borrowings outstanding under the revolving credit facility at April 30, 2009 was 3.5%, including the interest expense associated with our interest rate swaps.
+As of July 31, 2009, we had additional borrowing capacity of \$38.3 million under our revolving credit facility, net of standby letters of credit issued, and \$10.0 million under our unsecured bank line of credit immediately available to us for general corporate purposes and extended vendor terms for purchases of inventory.
+In addition to the \$38.3 million currently available under the revolving credit facility, an additional \$19.9 million may become available as we grow the balance of eligible customer receivables retained by us and total eligible inventory balances.
+One of the banks in the revolving credit facility had capital ratios below those prescribed by federal regulators and was acquired by Banco Bilbao Vizcaya Argenteria on August 21, 2009.
+At August 18, 2009, there was approximately \$5.8 million of remaining capacity under the bank's commitment in our revolving credit facility and we do not know what, if any, impact there will be on our ability to borrow those amounts.
+The principal payments received on receivables held by us and by the QSPE, which averaged approximately \$37 million per month during the six months ended July 31, 2009, will also be available each month to fund new receivables generated.
+The weighted average interest rate on borrowings outstanding under the revolving credit facility at July 31, 2009 was 3.6%, including the interest expense associated with our interest rate swaps.
+In addition to the amounts available under our revolving credit facilities, as a result of the QSPE's pay off of the balance on its \$100 million 364-day financing facility in August 2009, there is approximately \$10 million of excess collateral held by the QSPE that will result in cash flow to us as the receivables are collected.